 Test the Scene Object Interface to the Game Engine

 With the abstract Scene object definition and the resource management modifications to the game engine core components, it is now possible to stop an existing scene and load a new scene at will.
-This section uses the cycling between two subclasses of the Scene object, MyGame and BlueLevel to illustrate the loading and unloading of scenes.
+This section cycles between two subclasses of the Scene object, MyGame and BlueLevel to illustrate the loading and unloading of scenes.

 For simplicity, the two test scenes are almost identical to the MyGame scene from the previous project.
 In this project, MyGame explicitly defines the scene in the init() function, while the BlueScene, in a manner identical to the case in the previous project, loads the scene content from the blue_level.xml file located in the assets folder.
 The content and the parsing of the XML scene file are identical to those from the previous project and thus will not be repeated.